CompCogNeuro/sims/ch10/dyslexia/README.md

 For our initial exploration, we will just observe the behavior of the network as it "reads" the words presented to the orthographic input layer.
 Note that the letters in the input are ordered left-to-right, bottom to top.

-* Press `Test Trial`.
+* Press `Test Init` and `Test Step`.

 You will see the activation flow through the network, and it should settle into the correct pronunciation and semantics for the first word, "tart" (the bakery food).
-In the left panel, `TrlPhon` shows the closest phonology pattern compared to what the network produced -- it should match the `TrlName` input (the second part of the name shows the repeated phonology output representation).
+You can click on the `Targ` variable in the `Network` to see the target outputs, and see that it made the correct response in the `Phonology` and `Semantics` layers based on the `Othography` input.

-* Use the VCR `Time` buttons at the bottom right of the `NetView` to review the settling dynamics over time.
+* Use the VCR `Time` buttons at the bottom right of the `Network` to review the settling dynamics over time.

-* Continue to `Test Trial` through a few more words, paying particular attention to the timing of when the Phonological layer gets active relative to the Semantic one (you can always review to see this more clearly).
-Then, do `Test All` to test the remainder of the inputs.
+* Continue to `Test Step` through a few more words, paying particular attention to the timing of when the Phonological layer gets active relative to the Semantic one (you can always review to see this more clearly).
+Then, do `Test Run` to test the remainder of the inputs.

-* Click on the `TstTrlPlot` tab to see a record of the network's performance on the full set of words.
-It should perform perfectly, so there isn't much to see.
+* Click on the `Test Trial Plot` tab to see a record of the network's performance on the full set of words.
+It should only make one "Other" error for the word "post".
 Click on the `TstTrlLog` button in the left control panel, which pulls up a text table view of the same plot data.

 The `ConAbs` column shows whether this item is concrete (*Con*) or abstract (*Abs*) (`ConAbs`=0 for concrete, 1 for abstract), and the columns after that indicate what type of error the network makes: `Vis` = visual errors, `Sem` = semantic errors, `VisSem` = both, `Blend` = not a clearly pronounced word, `Other` = some other hard-to-categorize error.
 Concrete words have more distinctive features, whereas abstract words have fewer, which impacts their relative susceptibility to lesions.